Markovian acyclic directed mixed graphs for discrete data: Partitions and partial orderings

-The idea is that the function $\Phi$ `removes' the maximal sets from $W$, and the procedure is then applied again to what remains, $\psi(W)$.
+The idea is that the function $\Phi$ ``removes'' the maximal sets from $W$, and the procedure is then applied again to what remains, $\psi(W)$.
 The following proposition shows that each vertex of $W$ is contained within precisely one set in $[W]$.

-\begin{prop} If $\prec$ is partition-suitable then the function $[\cdot]$ partitions sets.
+\begin{prop} If $\prec$ is partition-suitable, then the function $[\cdot]$ partitions sets.
 That is, for any $W \subseteq V$,

-and if $A, B \in [W]$ then either $A=B$ or $A \cap B = \emptyset$. \end{prop}
+and if $A, B \in[W]$ then either $A=B$ or $A \cap B = \varnothing$. \end{prop}

-\begin{proof} We proceed by induction on the size of $W$.
-If $W = \emptyset$ the result follows from the definition.
-Also by definition, if $W \neq \emptyset$ then
+\begin{pf} We proceed by induction on the size of $W$.
+If $W = \varnothing$ the result follows from the definition.
+Also by definition, if $W \neq \varnothing$ then

-so the induction hypothesis and the definitions of $\Phi$ and $\psi$ mean we need only check that $\Phi(W)$ is non-empty and contains disjoint sets.
+so the induction hypothesis and the definitions of $\Phi$ and $\psi$ mean we need only check that $\Phi(W)$ is nonempty and contains disjoint sets.

-The first claim follows from the fact that $\prec$ is a partial ordering, and so always contains at least one maximal element (since $V$ is finite); the second is a direct application of Proposition \ref{prop:disjoint}. \end{proof}
+The first claim follows from the fact that $\prec$ is a partial ordering, and so always contains at least one maximal element (since $V$ is finite); the second is a direct application of Proposition \ref{propdisjoint}. \end{pf}

 \begin{lem} Let $\prec$ be partition-suitable, $A \subseteq V$ and $H \in \Phi(A)$.
-If $H \subseteq B \subseteq A$ for some subset $B$, then $H \in \Phi(B)$. \end{lem}
+If $H \subseteq B \subseteq A$ for some subset $B$, then $H \in\Phi(B)$. \end{lem}